Approved Early Move-Ins

 - I will not invite any new student who is underage to any on or off campus event where alcohol and/or drugs are present during the Early Arrival / NSOP period.

-You will still need to officially check-in at your residence hall between 9am-5pm on either Saturday, Sunday, or Monday, September 3-5, in order to complete required paperwork and get your residence hall sticker for the year (otherwise you will not be permitted access to your building after the start of the semester).
+You will still need to officially check-in at your residence hall on August 31 - September 2, 2019, in order to complete required paperwork and get your residence hall sticker for the year (otherwise you will not be permitted access to your building after the start of the semester).

-Students with approved move-in days of Wednesday, August 24 or earlier may be required to move into a temporary share double room in Reid Hall if their Fall room assignment is not yet ready for move-in.
+Students with approved move-in days of Wednesday, August 21, 2019, or earlier may be required to move into a temporary share double room in Reid Hall if their Fall room assignment is not yet ready for move-in.
 Students would then be required to move to their Fall assignment once ready.
-Please note that the College cannot answer in advance if your room will be ready on the day you arrive.
+The College cannot answer in advance if your room will be ready on the day you arrive.

 Please note that although you have permission to move in early, your roommate / suitemates / friends may not.
-You may NOT give entry to any roommate(s), suitemate(s), or any other students before their approved move-in date.
-Any student found to have moved in earlier than approved will be subject to disciplinary action and/or fines, along with the person who gave them entry.
+You may not give entry to any roommate(s), suitemate(s), or any other students before their approved move-in date.
+Any student found to have moved in earlier than approved will be subject to disciplinary action and/or fines (which could include the loss of campus housing), along with the person who gave them entry.